andresousadev/concurrent-cart-interactions/README.md

 ## Load Test Results

 The final stress test pushed the solution to its limits, simulating a massive load of **91,500 virtual users** over 4 minutes.
 The system successfully handled over **45 million messages** with a near-perfect success rate.
 The server's CPU remained below 50% utilization, confirming that the architecture is highly performant and the solution is ready for a production environment.
+For a detailed report of the stress test results, see the [full report](report.md).